chauvuha/django-mock-project-frontend/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The backend of this Django project can be found at: https://github.com/chauvuha/django-mock-project-backend.git

 ## Available Scripts